-This beautiful article written to make us understand the Catholic Devotion to Mary is rich, and it is written by Thomas Merton and first published by Catholic Online.
-I came across it and I feel you should read it; God bless the catholic Church.
+This beautiful article was written to help us understand the Catholic Devotion to Mary is rich, and Thomas Merton writes it and first published by Catholic Online.
+I came across it, and I feel you should read it; God bless the Catholic Church.

 The genuine significance of Catholic devotion to Mary is to be seen in the light of the Incarnation itself.
 The Church cannot separate the Son and the Mother.
 Because the Church conceived of the Incarnation as God’s descent into flesh and into time, and His great gift of Himself to His creatures, she also believes that the one who was closest to Him in this great mystery was the one who participated most perfectly in the gift.
 When a room is heated by an open flame, surely there is nothing strange in the fact that those who stand closest to the fireplace are the ones who are warmest.
 And when God comes into the world through the instrumentality of one of His servants, then there is nothing surprising about the fact that His chosen instrument should have the greatest and most intimate share in the divine gift.

 Mary, who was empty of all egotism, free from all sin, was as pure as the glass of a very clean window that has no other function than to admit the light of the sun (Son).
 If we rejoice in that light, we implicitly praise the cleanness of the window.
 And of course it might be argued that in such a case we might well forget the window altogether.
 This is true.
 And yet the Son of God, in emptying Himself of His majestic power, having become a child, abandoning Himself in complete dependence to the loving care of a human Mother, in a certain sense draws our attention once again to her.
 The Light has wished to remind us of the window, because He is grateful to her and because He has an infinitely tender love, it is certainly a great grace and a privilege, and one of the most important aspects of this privilege is that it enables us to some extent to appreciate the mystery of God’s great love and respect for His creatures.